tkarakai-gto/notes/docker_notes.md

 3. http://digitalocean.com + Docker install - Cloud, fast (SSD), $5-$10/node/month, but there is a coupon!
 4. Roll your own anywhere you can install Docker on, Amazon, Azure, DO, Google, etc.

-Let's do a 3 node swarm with digitalocean!
+Let's do a 3 node swarm with digitalocean.com!

 > [Digital Ocean Coupon for $10](https://m.do.co/c/b813dfcad8d4)